Setting the scene: 10 ways to create an Instagram-worthy Christmas tablescape

 “You could glue pages of old books together or use brown or wax-proof paper to create a rustic and beautiful table runner that is totally recyclable when you’re finished with it.
 Alternatively, you can go all green and use a mix of pine, and eucalyptus, by tying them up in little bundles.
 Then tie the bundles together and you are left with a lovely fresh garland you can place down the centre of your table as a table runner.”

 “Why not go for dried flowers this year?
 Dried flowers, eucalyptus or pampas grass are great choices.
 You can get any dried flowers that are leftover from your local florist or you can dry your own.
 Spritz them with a touch of coloured spray paint for a festive look.
 They are beautiful and wonderfully versatile.
-And you will never have to water them and keep them year on year.”
+And you will never have to water them and can keep them year on year.”

 “Get creative here.
 You can use anything from old jars to wine bottles and spray paint them silver or gold.
-Any bottle, jar or ornate vessel can be upcycled and given a new lease on life on your tablescape for long stem candles or flowers.
+Any bottle, jar or ornate vessel can be upcycled and given a new lease on life on your tablescape for long-stem candles or flowers.
 If you’re pressed for time you can find some gorgeous store-bought ones in Søstrene Grene or Dunnes Stores.”

 5. Colour story

-“Pick a colour story for the table whether you want to have a classic, modern or kitsch Christmas.
+“Pick a colour story for the table whether you want to have a classic, modern or kitschy Christmas.
 Pick two or three colours and use them as a running theme for the whole table so it doesn’t get too busy and has a consistent look and feel.”

 6. Charger plates

 “These really can elevate the look of a table and make it feel like a special occasion.
-A charger plate is simply a plate you leave as a decorative place holder to put your food plates on top of.
+A charger plate is simply a plate you leave as a decorative placeholder to put your food plates on top of.
 Try to aim for glass so it’s recyclable.
 If you’re in a pinch, spray paint some old plates.”

 “Why not add a bit of sparkle to complete the look by dusting the whole centre of the table in some biodegradable glitter?
 You can find this in Dublin Body Paint shop or online.”